hyosung11/Launch-School/Courses/JS109/glossary.md

 Though we never invoke `aFunc` and never create the `foo` variable, we still talk of it as in scope within `aFunc`.

 In JavaScript, variables declared with the `let` or `const` keywords have **block** scope which confines the variable's scope to that block.
+In other words, when you use `let` or `const` inside a block it confines the variable's scope to that block.

 Parameters have local scope within a function.